-If you’re looking for a little extra space, your garage may be one of the first places that comes to mind.
+If you’re looking for a little extra space in your Boston home, your garage may be one of the first places that come to mind, but can you store furniture in a garage?
 While the garage is perfectly suited for many seasonal and outdoor items, there are a number of things you shouldn’t store in your garage, including furniture.

 Why shouldn’t you store furniture in the garage?